On this page

 Questions to ask a lawyer

-Ask your lawyer the following questions to find out if they are the right lawyer for your case.
+Ask your lawyer the following questions to find out if they're the right fit for your case.

 What are your qualifications?